gip-inclusion/data-inclusion/pipeline/CONTRIBUTING.md

 ### dev

 These requirements are used for local development (IDE completion, formatting, tests, etc.).
-They merge the previous requirements, without constraints, and add dev packages (black, pytest, etc.).
+They merge the previous requirements, without constraints, and add dev packages (ruff, pytest, etc.).

 To add or delete a dependency to these dev requirements: